How to Vote a Paper Ballot

 • To vote for a person, darken the oval to the left of the name of the candidate.

-• A write-in vote is allowed if a blank line is provided under the specific office.
+• A write-in vote is only allowed if a blank line is provided under the specific office.
 Print or write the name of your write-in choice clearly and darken the oval to the left of the write-in name.

 • To vote in favor of any question submitted upon the ballot, darken the oval to the left of the word "YES."